progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#       deleted:    grit.gemspec
 	#

+La próxima vez que confirmes, el archivo desaparecerá y dejará de estar bajo seguimiento.
+Si ya habías modificado el archivo y lo tenías en el área de preparación, deberás forzar su eliminación con la opción `-f`. Ésta es una medida de seguridad para evitar la eliminación accidental de información que no ha sido registrada en una instantánea, y que por tanto no podría ser recuperada.

-The next time you commit, the file will be gone and no longer tracked.
+> The next time you commit, the file will be gone and no longer tracked.
 If you modified the file and added it to the index already, you must force the removal with the `-f` option.
 This is a safety feature to prevent accidental removal of data that hasn’t yet been recorded in a snapshot and that can’t be recovered from Git.

+Otra cosa que puede que quieras hacer es mantener el archivo en tu directorio de trabajo, pero eliminarlo de tu área de preparación.
+Dicho de otro modo, puede que quieras mantener el archivo en tu disco duro, pero interrumpir su seguimiento por parte de Git.
+Esto resulta particularmente útil cuando olvidaste añadir algo a tu archivo `.gitignore` y lo añadiste accidentalmente, como un archivo de log enorme, o un montón de archivos `.a`.
+Para hacer esto, usa la opción `--cached`:

-Another useful thing you may want to do is to keep the file in your working tree but remove it from your staging area.
+> Another useful thing you may want to do is to keep the file in your working tree but remove it from your staging area.
 In other words, you may want to keep the file on your hard drive but not have Git track it anymore.
 This is particularly useful if you forgot to add something to your `.gitignore` file and accidentally added it, like a large log file or a bunch of `.a` compiled files.
 To do this, use the `--cached` option:

 	$ git rm --cached readme.txt

+El comando `git rm` acepta archivos, directorios, y patrones glob.
+Es decir, que podrías hacer algo así:

-You can pass files, directories, and file-glob patterns to the `git rm` command.
+> You can pass files, directories, and file-glob patterns to the `git rm` command.
 That means you can do things such as

 	$ git rm log/\*.log

+Fíjate en la barra hacia atrás (`\`) antes del `*`.
+Es necesaria debido a que Git hace su propia expansión de rutas, además de la expansión que hace tu shell.
+Este comando elimina todos los archivos con la extensión `.log` en el directorio `log/`.
+También puedes hacer algo así:

-Note the backslash (`\`) in front of the `*`.
+> Note the backslash (`\`) in front of the `*`.
 This is necessary because Git does its own filename expansion in addition to your shell’s filename expansion.
 This command removes all files that have the `.log` extension in the `log/` directory.
 Or, you can do something like this:

 	$ git rm \*~

+Este comando elimina todos los archivos que terminan en `~`.

-This command removes all files that end with `~`.
+> This command removes all files that end with `~`.

+### Moviendo archivos ###

-### Moving Files ###
+> Moving Files

+A diferencia de muchos otros VCSs, Git no hace seguimiento del movimiento de archivos.
+Si renombras un archivo, en Git no se almacena ningún metadato que indique que lo has renombrado.
+Sin embargo, Git es suficientemente inteligente como para darse cuenta - trataremos el tema de la detección de movimiento de archivos un poco más adelante.

-Unlike many other VCS systems, Git doesn’t explicitly track file movement.
+> Unlike many other VCS systems, Git doesn’t explicitly track file movement.
 If you rename a file in Git, no metadata is stored in Git that tells it you renamed the file.
 However, Git is pretty smart about figuring that out after the fact — we’ll deal with detecting file movement a bit later.

+Por tanto, es un poco desconcertante que Git tenga un comando `mv`.
+Si quieres renombrar un archivo en Git, puedes ejecutar algo así:

-Thus it’s a bit confusing that Git has a `mv` command.
+> Thus it’s a bit confusing that Git has a `mv` command.
 If you want to rename a file in Git, you can run something like

 	$ git mv file_from file_to

+Y funciona perfectamente.
+De hecho, cuando ejecutas algo así y miras la salida del comando `status`, verás que Git lo considera un archivo renombrado:

-and it works fine.
+> and it works fine.
 In fact, if you run something like this and look at the status, you’ll see that Git considers it a renamed file:

 	$ git mv README.txt README
 	$ git status